Apprentice Nail Artist in a Foreign Land

 Apprentice Nail Artist in a Foreign Land (異郷の爪塗り見習い, Ikyō no Tsume Nuri Minarai) is a Japanese manga series written and illustrated by Marukawa.
-It has been serialized in Shufu to Seikatsu Sha's Pash Up! manga website since March 2022, with its chapters collected into six tankōbon volumes as of October 2025.
-An anime adaptation has been announced.
+It began serialization in Shufu to Seikatsu Sha's Pash Up! manga website in March 2022 and was later transferred to the Comic Pash!
+Neo website in December 2024.
+Its chapters have been collected into seven tankōbon volumes as of September 2026.
+An anime adaptation produced by Zero-G has been announced.

+Plot

+Keiko "Sara" Sahara is an office worker, though she does nail art as a hobby.
+One day, she is reincarnated into another world where nail art gives people magical powers.
+She decides to take a job as an apprentice nail painter, where she paints nails with beautiful and practical designs, while also working with other artists to improve her work.

 Media

 Manga

 Written and illustrated by Marukawa, Apprentice Nail Artist in a Foreign Land began serialization in Shufu to Seikatsu Sha's Pash Up! manga website on March 2, 2022.
-It is based on the manga Isekai Gel Nail (異世界ジェルネイル), which was published on Marukawa's Twitter account.
+It was transferred to the Comic Pash!
+Neo website on December 17, 2024.
+The series is based on the manga Isekai Gel Nail (異世界ジェルネイル), which was published on Marukawa's Twitter account.
 The first tankōbon volume was released on November 4, 2022.
-As of October 2025, six volumes have been released.
+Print releases starting with the sixth volume included colored pages that were originally only available in digital versions.
+In April 2026, Shufu to Seikatsu Sha announced that previous volumes of the manga would be re-released in "semi-color" editions.
+As of September 2026, seven volumes have been released.

 In July 2025, Tokyopop announced that it had licensed the series for English publication.
+The first volume was released on April 7, 2026.